pinkbunkadoo/archipelagon/README.md

 An early prototype for a game about exploring a world submerged by the sea.
 You control a glider as it skims the clouds and searches for signs of life below.

+## Installation

+Open the project in Unity to run the prototype.

-## Usage Instructions
+## Instructions

-Unity is required to run the game at the moment - you will need to create a project.

 There isn't much to do or explore yet.
 More will come as development progresses.